 I had a few more charging frustrations, at least I worked out to only go for 50kw chargers with the right plug.
 Apps like zap-map are like gold.
 My frustrations boiled down to five things:

-Different providers – There are lots of different car charging providers each with their own app and payment solution.
-This takes a while to set all up but once it’s done it should not be time consuming anymore.
+Different providers – There are lots of different car charging providers each with its own app and payment solution.
+This takes a while to set all up but once it’s done it should not be time-consuming anymore.
 Make sure your 4G phone has internet access before entering an unknown EV charging provider.